For showtimes, click here.

 3. Russell was dubbed.

 Originally, Russell hoped to star in a non-musical adaption of the memoir.
-Nevertheless, Russell was no stranger to singing and had lent her voice in musicals The Girl Rush and Wonderful Town.
+Nevertheless, Russell was no stranger to singing, having been in musicals like The Girl Rush and Wonderful Town.
 However, given the robust score, Lisa Kirk dubbed the actress – a practice not-at-all-strange for the time, as even Natalie Wood was dubbed in West Side Story.